ramical/active-directory-verifiable-credentials-dotnet/4-asp-net-core-api-verify-and-onboard/README.md

 9. Select **Add**.

 ## Verify the verifiable credential by using the sample app
-1. Navigate back and click on the Verify Credential link
+1. Open the HTTPS URL generated by ngrok and click on the ** I already have my card ** link
-2. Click Verify Credential button
-3. Scan the QR code
+2. Scan the QR code
-4. select the VerifiedCredentialExpert credential and click allow
+3. select the VerifiedCredentialExpert credential and click allow
-5. You should see the result presented on the screen.
+4. You should see the result presented on the screen.

 ## About the code
 Since the API is now a multi-tenant API it needs to receive an access token when it's called.
-The endpoint of the API is https://beta.did.msidentity.com/v1.0/{YOURTENANTID}/verifiablecredentials/request
+The endpoint of the API is https://verifiedid.did.msidentity.com/v1.0/verifiableCredentials/createPresentationRequest

 To get an access token we are using MSAL as library.
 MSAL supports the creation and caching of access token which are used when calling Azure Active Directory protected resources like the verifiable credential request API.
 Typicall calling the libary looks something like this: